 And, when our kids see their parents glued to pcs, laptops, iPads and phones, even if it is because we are working, it is very difficult to adopt the “do as I say, not as I do” approach.
 As far as that argument goes, we really haven’t a leg to stand on trying to justify a ‘no’ to our kids.

-When your son or daughter finds that social events are being organised via Snapchat and they are excluded because they don’t have a phone, the temptation to rush out and get them a phone is huge.
+When your son or daughter finds that social events are being organised via WhatsApp and they are excluded because they don’t have a phone, the temptation to rush out and get them a mobile is huge.

 There’s a big argument between your head – which says that kids should not need phones in primary school to organise their social lives – and your heart.